aimeos/map/README.md

 #### No custom exception in implements()

-It's not possible to pass a custom exception name as second argument to implements() any more because it only accepts a boolean value now.
-In case an entry doesn't implement the passed interface, an **UnexpectedValueException** will be always thrown instead.
+It's not possible to pass a custom exception name as second argument to `implements()` any more because it only accepts a boolean value now.
+In case an entry doesn't implement the passed interface, an **UnexpectedValueException** will always be thrown instead:

 ```php
 $map->implements( '\Countable', '\RuntimeException' );